 The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act provide that no individual will be discriminated against on the basis of a disability.
 This protection applies not just to the student, but to all individuals who have access to the district's programs and facilities.
 A student can access special education services through the proper evaluation procedures.
 Parent involvement in this procedure is important and required by Federal (IDEA) and State law.
-Contact Mrs. Julie Farmer, Special Education Coordinator, at (989) 593-3488 to inquire about evaluation procedures, research-based interventions, and programs.
+Contact our Central Office to reach our Special Education Coordinator, at (989) 587-5100 to inquire about evaluation procedures, research-based interventions, and programs.